 End of life

 Every product has an expiry date or is discarded by the user.
 Parts are designed in a way that their various smaller components can be recycled easily instead of dumping into a landfill.
-Recycling not only saves the environment from pollution but also lower the cost of input materials.
+Recycling not only saves the environment from pollution but also lowers the cost of input materials.

 All the stages right from the design conceptualization to the end of life are connected by a digital highway known as a digital thread.
-This means feedback received at every stage is sent back to the digital twin and the virtual model is updated accordingly in real-time.
+This means feedback received at every stage is sent back to the digital twin and the virtual model is updated accordingly in real time.
 Digital thread not only enhances the quality of the product but reduces the chances of failures in real-world usage.

 Blog created by - 3D SculpLab Team